rdelos747/FNA-Utils/readme.md

 }
 ```

-Sets the `GameObject`'s image as a sprite sheet, cut into a grid specified by cols and rows (in this case, 4 x 4).
+Sets the `GameObject's` image as a sprite sheet, cut into a grid specified by cols and rows (in this case, 4 x 4).
 Choosing this allows for the use of `animation` and `currentFrame` to pick the sprite to display, as well as `spriteClip`.

 ## Using a `GameObject`'s sprite sheet

-_If a GameObject's image is supplied as a sprite sheet, there are a few ways to specify which frame or section of the sheet to show.
+_If a `GameObject's` image is supplied as a sprite sheet, there are a few ways to specify which frame or section of the sheet to show.
 The following are specified in order of precidence (if one is set, the ones below are automatically updated to match)._

 1. `protected Animation animation`
 2. `protected int currentFrame`